Skip to main content

 (C) Each family or caregiver will be assigned a primary home visitor.
 Additional credentialed home visiting staff may provide services to the family upon approval of the Ohio department of health and in accordance with the standards of the evidence-based or promising-practice model being implemented.

-(D) After receiving a program referral, home visiting providers shall:
+(D) After receiving a program referral, home visiting providers will:

 (1) Make a minimum of three attempts, on different days to call, text or e-mail the caregiver, until successful contact is made, within ten business days;

-(2) Schedule the initial home visit within ten business days of the successful contact with the caregiver; and
+(2) Complete the initial home visit within ten business days of the successful contact with the caregiver; and

 (3) Inform the family that the home visitor may need to view any one of the following documents to verify program eligibility, if not already verified by the central intake and referral agency: